Target Usage: To make use of multiple timelines of work in a local repository.

 - i.Navigate inside the

-gitmastery-exercisesfolder. - ii.Run
+gitmastery-exercisesfolder. - ii.Run the

 gitmastery download hp-merge-conflictscommand.